About me

 I have extensive experience in academic administration, holding positions with Trinity College Dublin, The Gilder Lehrman Institute of American History, and The Institute of International Education.
 My most recent position is with Glucksman Ireland House NYU, organizing the department’s calendar of public and scholarly events.

-I grew up in Charlotte, North Carolina, and earned my BA in English from North Carolina State University.
+I grew up in Charlotte, North Carolina, and earned my BA in English from NC State.
 Outside of my work, I enjoy creative writing, photography, and spending time outside.

-After studying and working in New York City for eight years, I am thrilled to return to North Carolina to continue my studies and escape those cold winters.
+After studying and working in New York City for eight years, I am thrilled to return to Raleigh to continue my studies and escape those cold winters.